You can see that the battery is still half full after 9 hours being on.

 15 May 2019

-Sounds or rather voices are still very ‘high’ , ‘tinny/robotic’ or like Tic and Tac the cartoon on the TV when my kids were young, or again like someone who has breathed helium gas.
-This is tiring in a way, you hear your own voice and think how stupid I must sound too others , though of course they hear you normally, and at the end of the day, sometimes its nice just to unplug myself and have some quiet.
+Sounds or rather voices are still very ‘high’ , ‘tinny/robotic’ or like ‘Tic and Tac’ the cartoon on the TV when my kids were young, or again like someone who has breathed helium gas.
+This is extremely tiring in a way, you hear your own voice that does not sound natural and think how stupid I must sound to others , though of course they hear you normally, and at the end of the day, sometimes its nice just to unplug myself and have some quiet.

 5 Juin 2019

 I made my first real telephone call today, to a bike shop in England as ordering a new bike …, Streaming directly into the implant with a Appli iPhone, like the TV streamer.
 Firstly I tried with just the implant, this was as I expected rather difficult, basically because of the lack of ‘bandwidth’ with the implant, there is not enough bass, and as always too tinny.
 Then I added my left ear ReSound hearing aid (as they can work together and I can stream to both of them),

 Now this was much better, as I get the ‘volume’, more ‘bandwidth’ making the telephone call far easier to understand, It’s not perfect but I was ably do talk and mostly understand.
 Though I needed to get the guy to repeat himself often and had to ask him to talk slowly.
 I got it done, but it was difficult, you can’t really ring someone and just have a chat.

 Basically nothing has changed since June of last year, Conversations on a one to one basis, on normally Ok, with more people, a dinner party, or at a restaurant, it’s still complicated, I can rarely understand the waiter for instance I need ti ask them to repeat themselves, I need people to talk and look at me so that I can capture as much as possible.
 It’s very important that people look at you when talking, you will be surprised the difference between someone looking away or looking at you while talking to you